JuliaData/YAML.jl/README.md

-[YAML](http://yaml.org/) is a flexible data serialization format that is designed to be easily read and written by humans beings.
+[YAML](http://yaml.org/) is a flexible data serialization format that is designed to be easily read and written by human beings.

 This library parses YAML documents into native Julia types.
 (Dumping Julia objects to YAML has not yet been implemented.)

 ## Synopsis

-For most purposes there is one important function: `YAML.load`.
+For most purposes there is one important function: `YAML.load`, which takes a string and parses it the first YAML document it finds.

+To parse a file use `YAML.load_file`, and to parse every document in a file use `YAML.load_all` or `YAML.load_all_file`.

 Given a YAML document like the following